The sandy shores and lakes of Fayoum make a perfect weekend getaway from Cairo. Here are the best things to do in Fayoum, Egypt.

 Nearby, families take strolls along the yellow sandy shore, play snakes and ladders or sip mint tea at a cafeteria overlooking the water.

-Others take a long boat ride across the lake for a taste of the fresh breeze and views of the shoreline.
+Take a long boat ride across the lake for a taste of the fresh breeze and views of the shoreline.

-Sports at Wadi El Rayan
+5. Try the sports at Wadi El Rayan

 Wadi El Rayan is a top destination for birdwatchers.
 It’s home to 13 species of residential birds and 26 migrant and vagrant birds.